dblock/kahneraja.github.io/_posts/2016-04-04-what-is-a-one-on-one-peer-review-feedback-lunch.md

 Let me start with a challenge.

-Send two colleagues you work with the following email.
+Copy and past the following email and send it to two colleagues you work with on a daily basis.

 ---